AndMastro/SVERAD/README.md

 ## Running times

-As a reference measurement for comparison, executing SVERAD on the dataset provided within the repo with a machine mounting an Intel Core i7-12700H with 4.70 GHz of maximum clock speed and 16 GB of RAM took around 22 seconds, analogously to TreeSHAP, while running KernelSHAP calculations took more than 5.5 hours.
+As a reference measurement for comparison, executing SVERAD on the dataset provided within the repo with a machine mounting an Intel Core i7-12700H with 4.70 GHz of maximum clock speed and 16 GB of RAM took around **22 seconds**, analogously to TreeSHAP, while running KernelSHAP calculations took more than 5.5 hours.

 ### Contacts